ovlx/Radeonfan/README.md

 # amdfan
-This is a simple fan curve control script for amdgpu. allows for setting zero rpm threshold , setting how agressive the curve is and a pwm offset.
+This is a fan curve control bash script for amdgpu.
+Allows for setting zero rpm threshold , setting how aggressive the fan curve is and an offset(PWM).